 They don’t call NYC the city that never sleeps for no reason.
 There are a lot of exciting things to do at night but only in New York, you can take a haircut at 3 AM, buy groceries after midnight, go to a solarium before 6 AM or repair one of your kitchen cabinets in the middle of the night!
 As weird as it might sound to some, these are some of the things that make New York one of the world’s greatest cities.

-When it comes to unique experiences in New York, seeing a Broadway show is one of the things that tops most people’s bucket lists.
+When it comes to unique experiences in New York, seeing a Broadway show is one of the things that tops most people’s bucket lists, especially when it comes to solo travelers visiting NYC.
 Sure, you can see live shows pretty much anywhere but there’s just something special about seeing a show at the world’s most famous theater district.

 America’s largest art museum